anthonyray/butler/README.md

     Butler is a tool to generate pages for my personal website.

     Several tasks are available:
-    build              Rewrite project.clj by applying a function. status               Check syntax and warn on reflection. version           Print the classpath of the current project. deploy               Remove all files from project's target-path.
+    build             Reads the article sources and renders them to HTML status            Retrieve latest updates for the website. version           Returns the version of butler
+    deploy            Deploys generated HTML file to Github pages

 ### Subcommands